SimoneDeBonis/SimoneDeBonis.github.io/tabs/links.md

       info: "Stack Overflow is a question and answer website for professional and enthusiastic programmers."

     # jekyiiliquid
-    - type: id_jekyiiliquid
+    - type: id_istruzione
       title: "Jekyll"
       url: "https://jekyllrb.com/"
       info: "Transform your plain text into static websites and blogs."
-    - type: id_jekyiiliquid
+    - type: id_istruzione
       title: "Jekyll Cheat Sheet"
       url: "https://cloudcannon.com/community/jekyll-cheat-sheet/"
       info: "There are so many Jekyll variables and filters to remember and it can be tricky to keep it all in your head.
 This cheat sheet serves as a quick reference of everything Jekyll can do."
-    - type: id_jekyiiliquid
+    - type: id_istruzione
       title: "Liquid for Designers"
       url: "https://github.com/Shopify/liquid/wiki/Liquid-for-Designers"
       info: "Liquid for Designers wiki on GitHub"
-    - type: id_jekyiiliquid
+    - type: id_istruzione
       title: "Liquid for Programmers"
       url: "https://github.com/Shopify/liquid/wiki/Liquid-for-Programmers"
       info: "Liquid for Programmers wiki on GitHub"
-    - type: id_jekyiiliquid
+    - type: id_istruzione
       title: "Liquid Reference"
       url: "https://shopify.dev/api/liquid/"
       info: "Liquid is a template language created by Shopify and written in Ruby.
 It is now available as an open source project on GitHub"